idptools/parrot/README.md

 	$ pip install .

 This will install PARROT locally.
 If you modify the source code in the local repository, be sure to reinstall with pip.

+**JULY 2022 UPDATE**

+To mitigate package version dependency issues involving Python, GPy, and PyTorch, new releases of PARROT have separated `parrot-optimize` as an optional add-on installation.
+All of the documentation for using `parrot-optimize` is unchanged.
+However, if you wish to use the hyperparameter optimization, there are now slight differences in how you install PARROT.

+To install the PARROT that is compatible with `parrot-optimize` install via pip using:

+	$ pip install idptools-parrot[optimize]

+or

+	$ pip install "idptools-parrot[optimize]"

+Alternatively if you have the PARROT repository cloned locally you can install using

+	$ pip install ".[optimize]"

 ## Usage: